Cohomological Tensor Functors on Representations of the General Linear Supergroup: The Main theorem

-is computed as follows: The associated planar forest is Hence It can be analogously defined for a $k$-fold atypical weight in $\calR_n$ since it depends only on the nesting structure of the cups.
+Using our particular choice for $sdim_0$ on $I_0 = Proj$, we define the normalized modified superdimension as In particular the modified super dimension does not vanish.
 Consider for example the irreducible 4-fold atypical representation in $\calR_6$ with cup diagram

 We have already seen above that $m(\lambda) = 8$ in this case.
 The core is given by the typical representation $L(3,-4 | 5,-5)$.

 As a consequence of our construction and the sign rule of the main theorem we get